joanh3aly/boston-house-prices/README.md

 OBSERVATIONS:
 The values of MEDV are distributed normally with few outliers.
 RM has a strong positive correlation with MEDV (0.7) where as LSTAT has a high negative correlation with MEDV(-0.74).
-0.18 indicates a positive correlation with MEDV, although it is not particularly strong.
+0.18 indicates a positive correlation of CHAS with MEDV, although it is not particularly strong.

 2/ Infer (**Appropriate analysis of the relationship between the median house price and whether the house borders the river, with good explanations of the analysis**)